bitfront-exchange/bitfront-api-docs/api/account/v2-account-tradeHistory-get.md

 >
 > - The maximum period for the date condition is 30 days.
 In other words, the number of days from `startTime` to `endTime` MUST NOT exceed 30.
 > - The result records will be stored in `responseData` and sorted in descending order of `responseData[].createAt`.
-> - This API is allowed for 1 time per second and 30 times per minute.
+> - The number of this API call is allowed for 1 time per second and 30 times per minute.

 ## Endpoint URI